newa-pasa/scrum-poker/README.md

     yarn build
     ```
     This will create an optimized static build in the `client/build` folder.
 The `server.js` is already configured to serve these static files if it detects a production environment (though this setup might need further refinement for a robust production deployment).

+## Running the Application with Docker Compose

+This is the recommended way to run the application for a consistent environment, especially for development mimicking production or for deployment.

+**Prerequisites:**
+*   Docker
+*   Docker Compose

+**Steps:**

+1.  **Ensure Docker images are built and pushed to the registry** specified in `docker-compose.yml` (e.g., `ghcr.io/newa-pasa/scrum-poker/client:latest` and `ghcr.io/newa-pasa/scrum-poker/server:latest`).
+If you have local Dockerfiles for client and server, you can also build them locally using `docker-compose build`.

+2.  **Start the application:**
+    *   From the project root directory (`scrum-poker/`), run:
+        ```bash
+        docker-compose up -d
+        ```

+3.  **Access the Application:**
+    *   Client (Frontend): Open your web browser and go to `http://localhost:8080` (as mapped in `docker-compose.yml`).
+    *   Server (Backend API): Accessible via the client proxy.
+The server container itself is mapped to host port `3000` (e.g., `http://localhost:3000/api/...` if accessed directly, but typically accessed through the client at `http://localhost:8080/api/...`).